alexei-sintotski/dart-borg/README.md

 # Command: borg boot

-Executes `pub get` / `flutter packages get` for multiple packages in a repository.
+Executes `pub get` for multiple packages in a repository.

 Packages to bootstrap can be specified as arguments.
 If no arguments supplied, the command bootstraps all scanned packages.
-The command uses `flutter packages get` if path to the root of Flutter SDK is specified,`pub get` is used otherwise.

 # Configuration file: borg.yaml